Kirthi Jayakumar

-Kirthi Jayakumar (born December 1987) is an Indian artist, writer and activist.
+Kirthi Jayakumar (born December 1987) is an Indian artist, writer and peacebuilder.

 Early life

 Kirthi Jayakumar was born on December 15, 1987 to Indian parents in Bangalore, India.
 She studied law at the School of Excellence in Chennai, Tamil Nadu.

 She holds an MA in Peace Studies and Conflict Resolution from the UN-mandated University for Peace in Costa Rica, and an MA in Peace and Conflict Studies from the Centre for Trust, Peace, and Security at Coventry University, for which she secured a Commonwealth Scholarship.

 Career

-Gender-based violence advocacy and peace activism
+Gender-based violence advocacy and peace advocacy

 Jayakumar formerly ran The Red Elephant Foundation.
 She has worked as a volunteer with 16 civil societies and UN agencies through the UN Online Volunteering program.

 Jayakumar is a columnist for the Deccan Chronicle/Asian Age.

 Jayakumar is a Global Youth Ambassador with A World at School, run by Sarah Brown.

 Jayakumar created Saahas, a mobile app that helps survivors of gender-based violence find support and facilitates active bystander intervention.
 The app was listed on the Global Innovation Exchange and received recognition from DEF India's SM4E Awards.
 This work led to Jayakumar being shortlisted for the WATC 100 Women in Tech list.

 Jayakumar produced two e-Books on entrepreneurship in Africa with the AAE.
 In 2013, she headed a team working to open the first school in Okoijorogu, Nigeria.